 - Acidic - You'll need to go to a garden supply store and purchase a mixture of peat moss and sand with a nutrient content similar to that in a bog.
 Forget the ads you've seen on TV for fertilizers to grow huge, healthy plants.
 Venus Flytraps only grow to about 5 inches tall, with about 4 to 8 traps per plant.
 If you add excess nutrients to your Venus Flytrap to try and make it bigger, you may end up hindering rather than helping its growth because the plant has evolved to prosper in nutrient-poor environments.

 - Full of insects - If your plant is growing in a terrarium or inside your house, where there is not a copious supply of spiders, flies and other Flytrap delicacies, you will have to provide them yourself.
 Their appetite is not voracious; two or three small insects (such as a housefly) per month will do the trick.
 If your plant is not outdoors, you also may have to manually clean out the leftovers following a meal; without rain and wind to aid in its dispersal, the exoskeleton -- dinner's leftovers -- may not be completely removed from the trap.

-For more information on Venus Flytraps and related topics, check out the links on the next page.
+For more information on Venus Flytraps and related topics, check out the links below.